haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ## Enumerated Type Example

-Say we have a type for the four suits of playing cards
+Say we have a type for the four suits of playing cards:

 ```haskell
 data Suit = Hearts | Diamonds | Clubs | Spades